Castlelyons

 There are two stone bridges that cross the River Bride into the village - one a small footbridge and the other a bridge which was part of the entrance into Barrymore Castle - the seat of the Earls of Barrymore.
-The parish has two churches at Bridesbridge and Coolagown, and also boasts a castle, two abbeys, a mausoleum, two holy wells, and many other historical sights.
+The parish has two churches at Bridesbridge and Coolagown, and also has a castle, two abbeys, a mausoleum, two holy wells, and many other historical sites.

 History

 The Catholic parish of Castlelyons today is made up of three main districts - Coolagown, Britway and Castlelyons/Bridesbridge.
 Three quarters of the parish extend along the banks of the River Bride.

 Castlelyons Friary existed between the 14th and 18th centuries.

 During the English Civil War, the Battle of Castlelyons in 1645 was fought near the village.

 Sport

 Hunting, shooting and fishing are popular in the area and there is both a gun club and an angling club.
 The also village has a pitch and putt course.

 The village has squash courts and a Gaelic Athletic Association (GAA) pitch.
 Castlelyons GAA is the local GAA club.